 This research guide provides recommended resources in these four categories merely for convenience in organizing the vast amount of information available.
 Most scholars and experts recommend studying human sexuality using an integrated approach, combining or comparing findings from all these perspectives, Other subjects also find sexuality an interesting and worthwhile focus of research, study, or expression, such as anthropology, art, history, literature, music, pop culture, theater, and more.
 However, this guide will only present recommended resources in the four categories listed above.

-Visit the tabs across the top of the page to review library resources and materials available in each of these study areas.
+Use the tabs on the left to review library resources and materials available in each of these study areas.